We use some essential cookies to make this website work.

 Reply to a jury summons online

-Use form EX160 to apply for help with fees from a court or tribunal.
+Apply for Help with Fees when you make your court or tribunal application.
+Use the online service, or EX160, to apply.
 You may not have to pay a fee, or you may get some money off.
-Includes EX160A and EX160C.
+Includes guidance EX160a and remission calc…

 How to make arrangements for your children if you divorce or separate, mediation and how to apply for a court order if you cannot agree